 - Redeye reduction

-The camera has a built in flash which is the standard for cameras of this era and absolutely necessary for indoor photography.
+The camera has a built-in flash which is the standard for cameras of this era and absolutely necessary for indoor photography.
 Because the camera lens and flash are close together redeye can be a problem, and the redeye reduction feature helps some.
-How it works is there is a preflash designed to cause the subjects pupils to dilate and reduce the amount of light reflected back from their retinas.
-The problem with the preflash, which is still found on most digital point and shoots, is it seems to increase the chance of the subject(s) blinking, or thinking the photo has already been taken, and they move on to something else.
+How it works is there is a preflash designed to cause the subject’s pupils to dilate and reduce the amount of light reflected back from their retinas.
+The problem with the preflash, which is still found on most digital point and shoots, is it seems to increase the chance of the subject(s) blinking or thinking the photo has already been taken, and then move on to something else.

 One problem with using these cameras today is some, but not many of them, have odd batteries.
 This camera takes a single CR-123A, these are not as common as they used to be, but can still be had.
 The lithium battery is not inexpensive like AAs, but last a long time.
 Today a few manufacturers like Watson make rechargeable CR-123A’s which makes shooting this and other cameras like N80 less expensive.